aidenmurph/TeamDataPantry/README.md

     * M:1 with Catalogues (There can be many catalogue numbers associated with a single catalogue)
     * 1:1 with Composition (A catalogue number can refer to only one composition)

-**CompositionInstruments**: An instrument (or group of instruments) included in the instrumentation for a single composition.
+**FeaturedInstrumentation**: An instrument (or group of instruments) included in the instrumentation for a single composition.
 Used for querying pieces by instrument
   * Attributes:
     * instrumentID: int, not NULL, FK
       * FK: instrumentID from Instruments